How to Turn Your Gently-Used Kids’ Gear Into Cash:

 In this environment, it doesn’t take long for clothes to slide off hangers and tags to separate from their designated items.
 Clothing that is waiting to be reunited with its hanger is not available to be purchased.
 Ditto for clothes that are hanging on for dear life to hangers knocked askew.
 And for multi-piece outfits whose pieces have been separated from each other.

-Likewise, if your price tags are super-securely attached, it’s all too easy for them to go missing.
+Likewise, unless your price tags are super-securely attached, it’s all too easy for them to go missing.
 This is why my consignment caddy includes several types of tape.
 Masking tape won’t damage the covers of books.
 But packing tape is a better choice for attaching tags to clear plastic bags of baby bottles or onesies.
 (For what it’s worth, the cheaper/thinner the packing tape, the better; thicker tape peels off too easily.)

-For clothing and other fabric items, a tagging gun is more secure than using safety pins.
+For clothing and other fabric items, a fine-needle tagging gun with short (no longer than one-inch) barbs is more secure than using safety pins.
+Trust me, the time and frustration you save will make it WELL WORTH the investment!
 Even better is using two barbs, instead of one, on each tag.
-This further decreases the chances of the item losing its tag..
+This further decreases the chances of the item losing its tag.

 Finally, tagging guns and cable or “zip” ties (the kind you’ll find in the automotive section of discount-department stores) are indispensable for securing tagged clothing onto hangers.
 For clothes with a loop-shaped tag inside, zip-tie through the loop to secure it to the hanger.
 For multi-piece outfits, you can also use a tagging gun to attach the pieces to each other.
 Just be careful not to leave permanent holes in the clothing.
 Using a fine-needle gun (intended for clothes tagging), and always tagging along a seam, will help you avoid holes.